 Rules and Requirements

-Following the KSSEF, the Emporia Area Regional Science and Engineering Fair acknowledges the rules and requirements set forth by the International Science and Engineering Fair (ISEF) that will be held May 12 - 17, 2013 in Phoenix, AZ.
-Information can be accessed at www.societyforscience.org/isef.
+Following the KSSEF, the Emporia Area Regional Science and Engineering Fair acknowledges the rules and requirements set forth by the International Science and Engineering Fair (ISEF) that will be held May 11 - 16, 2014 in Los Angeles, CA. Information can be accessed at www.societyforscience.org/isef.

 Additionally, the following apply rules and regulations apply to EARSEF: